 Taste: Pepper.
 Orange and apricot.
 Toffee and chocolate biscuits.
 Subtly oaky finish with a touch of honeyed malt.

-Value for money: I’ve been flabbergasted by the price of some Irish whiskies over the last few years but £35 isn’t too unreasonable and I’ve no problem with the 5 year age statement, in fact I rather admire it as a sign that Hinch are being honest and transparent with their consumer.
+Thoughts: I’ve been flabbergasted by the price of some Irish whiskies over the last few years but £35 isn’t too unreasonable and I’ve no problem with the 5 year age statement, in fact I rather admire it as a sign that Hinch are being honest and transparent with their customers.

 If the whiskey reviewed in this article has caught your eye, you can buy it from Master of Malt here.
 Please be aware that as an affiliate I can be paid commission on any purchases you make.
 Other retailers are available.